Friday, December 12, 2008

 First go to Peter Suber's site for an overview.
 He's the OA guru and can simplify the terms and concepts for you.

-more about SPARC (Scholarly Publishing and Academic Resources Coalition).
+Go to the Association of Research Libraries to find out more about SPARC (Scholarly Publishing and Academic Resources Coalition).
 SPARC works to create scholarly communication models and find ways for publishers and authors to work together.

 Look for journals in your subject area at the Directory of Open Access Journals.